proper-testing/proper-testing.github.io/pages_src/Support/Tutorials/PropEr_testing_of_generic_servers.md

     movie() -> elements(?MOVIE_TITLES).

 But what about passwords?
-Password allocation is on the server side, and we have little information about it, since we decided to test it as a blackbox.
+Password allocation is on the server side and we have little information about it, since we decided to test it as a blackbox.
 We could make an exception and take a look at the algorithm for password generation, but in this way we would be copying and not actually testing how